Jessicaluana2693/Technical-Assessment-Agile/README.md

 Ensure you have the correct path for the ChromeDriver in your setUp method.
 Adjust the locators in your page classes if necessary.
+The tests will run for different users based on the parameters specified in testng.xml.

 ## Dependencies
 <dependencies>